Wilmer & the Dukes

 Wilmer and the Dukes (originally Wilmer Alexander Junior and the Dukes) were a United States R&B band in upstate New York in the 1960s.
 Though they produced only a handful of singles and one album, they performed regularly, and had a dedicated following.
 One reviewer said, "In Geneva, there were two kinds of kids.
 Those who went to 'Wilmer' and those who didn't."
-They are fondly remembered by many of the college alumni from that area, and their music continues to be played today.
+They are remembered by a number of the college alumni from that area, and their music continues to be played today.
 They were also an influence on other rising musicians such as Eric Bloom, the lead singer of Blue Öyster Cult, and they may have been the inspiration for "Otis Day and the Knights", the 1960s fictional band in the 1978 movie Animal House.

 The group disbanded in 1974, but came back together for some benefit concerts in 1988.
 With several personnel changes, the band stayed together and played for the next 24 years as The Legendary Dukes until breaking up in early 2012.